 "The Irishman" was originally set up at Paramount Pictures, the studio that has released most of Scorsese's features from the last decade, including "The Wolf of Wall Street" and the grim religious drama "Silence."
 But as the budget ballooned, partly due to the mounting cost of the "de-aging" technology, Paramount effectively dropped the project — and that's when streaming giant Netflix swooped in and purchased the movie for more than $100 million.

 In recent years, Netflix has courted A-list directors with promises of creative freedom and a global distribution platform, wooing top-tier talents such as the Coen brothers ("The Ballad of Buster Scruggs"), Korean auteur Bong Joon-ho ("Okja") and Steven Soderbergh ("The Laundromat"), among others.
 Scorsese, widely considered the greatest living English-language filmmaker, is indisputably a giant feather in Netflix's cap.

 Netflix is clearly gunning for the critical respect and marketing prestige that traditionally leads to glory at the Academy Awards, where last year the company scooped up honors for Alfonso Cuarón's "Roma" but fell short of the best picture trophy.
 "The Irishman," joined on Netflix's fall slate by Noah Baumbach's "Marriage Story" and Fernando Meirelles' "The Two Popes," gives the company another shot at racking up awards it can then dangle in front of potential subscribers.

-New Yorkers, however, will have a chance to avoid conventional movie theaters altogether.
-Netflix has arranged for "The Irishman" to play at the Belasco Theatre, a Broadway institution that in its 112-year history has never screened a film.
-But the venue has been outfitted with state-of-the-art equipment for the monthlong run.
+New Yorkers, however, got a chance to avoid conventional movie theaters altogether.
+Netflix arranged for "The Irishman" to play at the Belasco Theatre, a Broadway institution that in its 112-year history has never screened a film.
+But the venue was outfitted with state-of-the-art equipment for the monthlong run.